The General Structure of Optimal Investment and Consumption with Small Transaction Costs: Mean-Variance Portfolio Selection

-that is, to the optimal strategy for the quadratic utility $u(x)=-x^2$ starting from initial endowment $x-\lambda/2$.
+The Markowitz portfolio selection problem of minimizing the portfolio's variance $\mathrm{Var}[X_T(\psi)]$ for a given mean $E[X_T(\psi)]=m>x$ is equivalent to minimizing $E[X_T^2(\psi)]-m^2-\lambda (E[X_T(\psi)]-m)$, for a Lagrange multiplier $\lambda \geq 0$ such that the constraint $E[X_T(\psi)]=m$ is satisfied.
+The optimal strategy in turn corresponds to the maximizer of $E[-(X_T(\psi)-\lambda/2)^2]$, that is, to the optimal strategy for the quadratic utility $u(x)=-x^2$ starting from initial endowment $x-\lambda/2$.
 By the homotheticity of the quadratic utility maximization problem, the latter is given by the $(\lambda/2-x)$-fold of the optimal strategy $\phi_t$ for quadratic utility and the standardized initial endowment $-1$.
 Setting up this portfolio only requires an initial endowment of $x-\lambda/2$; for the mean-variance efficient portfolio $\varphi_t$, the remaining endowment of $\lambda/2$ is kept in the safe asset.
 Hence, its wealth process is given by

 Now, let $U(-1)=E[-(-1+\phi \mal S_T)^2]$ be the quadratic utility generated by the optimal portfolio for initial endowment $-1$.
 Then by, e.g., \cite[Lemma 3.1.5]{cerny.kallsen.07} the latter coincides with the mean of this portfolio: $U(-1)=E[-1+\phi \mal S_T]$.
 As a result, the Lagrange multiplier $\lambda$ is determined by the constraint $m=E[X_T(\varphi)]=\lambda/2 +(\lambda/2-x)U(-1)$ as